-"The certificate's Common Name or Subject Alternative Names contains an internal name."
+"The certificate's Common Name or Subject Alternative Names contain an internal name."

 Industry standards prohibit Certificate Authorities (CAs) from issuing certificates to internal names (see SSL Certificates for Internal Server Names).
 An internal name is an IP address or domain that is part of a private network (see RFC 2606).
 Validation can't be completed for internal names because they can't be externally verified.